yaxarat/SES-Android-Workshop/instructions/step-by-step/2 - Login UI/README.md

 }
 ```

-By hoisting the state out of `LoginTextField`, it's easier to reason about the composable, reuse it in different situations, and test.
-It is decoupled from how its state is stored.
-Now when we want to modify `LoginFragment`, we don't have to change how `LoginTextField` is implemented.
+To do this, you can use a concept called state hoisting.
+State hoisting is a programming pattern where you move the state of a composable to the caller of that composable.
+A simple way to do this is by replacing the state with a parameter and using lambdas to represent events.

-You also notice the `lambda` `onTextFieldValueChange` that it can call when it wants to request the state change.
+Notice the `lambda` `onTextFieldValueChange` that it can call when it wants to request the state change.

+State hoisting often means introducing two parameters to the composable:
+* `value`: T: the current value to display.
+* `onValueChange: (T) -> Unit`: an event that requests the value to change where T is the proposed new value.

 `Lambdas` are the most common way to describe events on a composable.
+It is basically a function stored in a variable.
 In this example, you define an event called `onTextFieldValueChange` using a `lambda` that takes a `String`, using Kotlin's function type syntax: `(String) -> Unit`.

 The lambda is called `onTextFieldValueChange`—present tense, as **the event doesn't mean the state has already changed**, but rather that the **composable is requesting that the event handler change it**.